hashicorp/terraform-aws-consul/modules/consul-cluster/README.md

 ```
 > get-consul-server-ip.sh

-Found Consul server at IP: 11.22.33.44
+Your Consul servers are running at the following IP addresses:

+34.200.218.123
+34.205.127.138
+34.201.165.11
 ```

-You can use this IP address with the `members` command to see a list of cluster nodes:
+You can use one of these IP addresses with the `members` command to see a list of cluster nodes:

 ```
 > consul members -rpc-addr=11.22.33.44:8400